Source code for tiled.server.app

 from .compression import CompressionMiddleware

-from .router import get_router
+from .router import get_metrics_router, get_router

 from .settings import Settings, get_settings